Wednesday, December 4, 2024

 Paul's Command to Name Names: Unloving or Unpopular?

-If you’ve been around the Christian community for any length of time, you have no doubt heard it said that we shouldn't “name names” because that would be unloving and divisive.
+If you’ve been around the Christian community for any length of time, you have no doubt heard it said, or at least insinuated, that we shouldn't “name names” because that would somehow be unloving and divisive.
 People who say we shouldn’t “name names” probably have good intentions.
 (But as the saying goes, “The road to hell is paved with good intentions”!)
 They don't want to "rock the boat" or "stir up the pot".
 You may have even heard them quote Bible verses, such as when the apostle Paul says to “keep the unity of the Spirit in the bond of peace” (Eph.
 4:3, KJV).
 Notice though, that Paul specifically qualifies it by saying “endeavoring to keep the unity of the Spirit in the bond of peace” (KJV).
-In other words, Paul isn't saying to preserve unity at all costs (at the expense of, for example, standing for the truth, cf. 3 Jn 3:4).
+In other words, Paul isn't saying to preserve unity at all costs (at the expense of, for example, standing for the truth, cf. 3 Jn.
+3:4).
 But rather, Paul qualifies it by saying, in effect, “if at all possible” or in other words: “endeavor to preserve” (KJV), “try your best” (CEV), “make it your aim” (J. B. Phillips), “with eager earnestness to maintain the unity” (Williams translation).
 And so yes, of course that is what we strive for and endeavor to do.
 And yet we see that Paul himself “named names”!
 Paul himself specifically called out by name false teachers in the church.
 Paul himself (the writer who penned Ephesians 4:3) “named names,” and so obviously there is a biblical precedent and example to call out false teachers by name.
 And as I explained, we are to do everything possible to “endeavor to preserve the unity of the Spirit in the bond of peace” (Eph.
 4:3; cf. Rom.
 12:18).
 But when wolves come in among the flock (Matt.
 7:16; Acts 20:26-30) or in other words, when false teachers come into the congregation and start preaching a false gospel or when they introduce destructive heresies and begin to lead God's children astray, then we need to call them out by name (1 Tim.
 1:19-20; 2 Tim.
 2:17-18; 1 Cor.
 11:1, etc.).
 And that is completely biblical!
 In fact, not to do so would actually be disobedience to the Lord!
 In other words, not to call out false teachers by name, would make someone, as Paul says, “a man-pleaser, not a God-pleaser” (see Galatians 1:10).
 Jay Adams has well said: “In some circles, the fear of controversy is so great that preachers, and congregations following after them, will settle for peace at any cost—even at the cost of truth, God’s truth.
 The idea is that peace is all-important.
 Peace is a biblical ideal (Rom.
 12:18 makes that clear: 'If possible, so far as it depends on you, be at peace with everybody.') but so is purity.
 The peace of the church may never be bought at the cost of the purity of the church.
 That price is too dear.”[1]

 Where is the command in the New Testament to call out false teachers by name?
 We have examples of it in the Bible, but where is it ever commanded?
 First of all, we have a clear command from the lips of Paul himself in 1 Corinthians 11:1, when he tells us (specifically he tells this to the church in Corinth, and by extension to all Christians) to “follow my example, even as I follow Christ” (1 Cor.
 11:1).
 And what example has Paul given to us in the New Testament?
 Did Paul “name names”?
 Did the apostle Paul call out false teachers by name?
 He most certainly did!
 And not just on one or two occasions, but actually repeatedly in his epistles!
 For example, in 1 Timothy 1:19-20 the apostle Paul says this: “Holding faith, and a good conscience; which some [and who might they be?] having put away concerning faith have made shipwreck: of whom is Hymenaeus and Alexander, whom I have delivered unto Satan [!] that they may learn not to blaspheme.”
 And so here we see the apostle Paul is not just leaving it vague when he says “some have put away faith” (or the faith, i.e. the Christian faith), but he actually specifies who those people are by name, namely Hymenaeus and Alexander.
 Paul makes a similar statement in terms of naming names, or in other words, we find another example of Paul doing that very thing in 2 Timothy 2:17-18, when he says: “And their word will eat as doth a canker: of whom is Hymenaeus and Philetus; who concerning the truth have erred, saying that the resurrection is past already; and overthrow the faith of some.”
 So here again we see the apostle Paul citing two false teachers by name!
 And who would accuse the apostle Paul of being unloving or unbiblical?
 Obviously he’s not being unloving or unbiblical.
 Rather, he’s speaking by the inspiration of the Holy Spirit; this should be obvious (see 2 Tim.
 3:16-17).
 But someone may say, “Well, he was the apostle Paul.
 We are not apostles.
 We don’t have that authority.”
 Au contraire!
 (Au contraire! means “On the contrary!”)
 If someone makes that objection or one to that effect, point them to 1 Corinthians 11:1 where the apostle Paul commands the Corinthian Christians (and by extension all Christians) to follow his example as he follows Christ!
 Again, notice what Paul says: “Be ye [this is a command!] followers of me even as I also am of Christ” (2 Cor.
 11:1, KJV).
 Notice here that not only does Paul command us to follow his example, but he points us back to Christ’s example!
 Paul is saying, in effect, “I'm following Christ's example!”